Offering a safe, non judgemental space for all minds, bodies, and identities

 Hi, I’m Susie

-I am a registered psychotherapist who offers culturally sensitive, LGBTQIA+ and sex-worker friendly counselling and psychotherapy.
-My treatment approach is compassionate, trauma-informed and specifically tailored to each clients unique needs.
+I am a registered psychotherapist who offers culturally responsive, LGBTQIA+ and sex-worker friendly counselling and psychotherapy.
+My treatment approach is holistic, compassionate, and specifically tailored to each clients unique needs.
 I help clients to build stronger internal resources to overcome the inevitable hurdles of life and gain a deeper understanding of their thoughts, feelings, relationships, and experiences.
-I place importance on the mind-body connection, recognising emotional and physical disturbances that can result from a disconnection.
+I place importance on the mind-body connection, recognising emotional and physical disturbances that can result from a disconnection between the two.
 I support clients to safely explore feelings and sensations facilitating a better understanding of one’s internal landscape which promotes healing and growth.

 Professional interests and qualifications